Bill & Ted's Excellent Adventure

 Bill & Ted's Excellent Adventure is a 1989 American science fiction comedy film directed by Stephen Herek and written by Chris Matheson and Ed Solomon.
 The first installment of the Bill & Ted franchise, it stars Keanu Reeves, Alex Winter and George Carlin.
-It follows Bill (Winter) and Ted (Reeves), who travel through time to assemble historical figures for their high school history presentation.
+The film follows two metalhead slacker high school students, Bill (Winter) and Ted (Reeves), who travel through time to assemble historical figures for their high-school history presentation.

-It received positive reviews and was a mild box office success, grossing $40 million against a $10 million budget.
+It received positive reviews and was a modest box-office success, grossing $40 million against a $10 million budget.
 Winter and Reeves reprised their roles in two sequels: Bill & Ted's Bogus Journey (1991) and Bill & Ted Face the Music (2020).

 Plot

-In 2688, humanity exists as a utopian society due to the inspiration of the music and philosophy of the Two Great Ones, Bill S. Preston, Esq., and "Ted" Theodore Logan.
-One of the citizens, Rufus, is tasked by the leaders to travel back to San Dimas, California, in 1988 using a phone booth-shaped time machine to ensure that the young Bill and Ted, two dim-witted high school students, successfully pass history class.
-If they fail, Ted's father, police Captain Logan, plans to ship Ted to a military school in Alaska, ending Bill & Ted's fledgling band, Wyld Stallyns, and altering history.
+In 2688, humanity exists as a utopian society due to the inspiration of the music and philosophy of the Two Great Ones: William "Bill" S. Preston, Esq., and Ted "Theodore" Logan.
+One of the citizens, Rufus, is tasked by the leaders to travel back to San Dimas, California in 1988 using a phone booth-shaped time machine to ensure that the young Bill and Ted, two dim-witted high school students, successfully pass history class.
+The boys are on the brink of failing the course and out of school, and their only hope of passing is if they get a perfect score on their final history report, in which they must give an oral presentation on how historical figures would view the present San Dimas.
+If they fail, Ted's disagreeable father, police Captain Logan, plans to ship Ted to a military school in Alaska, ending Bill and Ted's fledgling band, Wyld Stallyns, and altering history.

-Rufus finds the two teens at a Circle K convenience store, struggling to finish their history report, in which they must describe how historical figures would view the present San Dimas.
-Rufus offers his help before another phone-booth time machine arrives and future versions of Bill and Ted step out.
-After assuring the present-day Bill and Ted that Rufus's claims are true and that they can trust him, they disappear in the time booth.
+Rufus finds the duo at a Circle K, struggling to finish their report and offers help before another phone-booth time machine arrives and future versions of Bill and Ted step out.
+After assuring the present-day Bill and Ted that Rufus's claims are valid and that they can trust him, they disappear in the time booth.

-Rufus shows Bill and Ted how to operate the time booth, taking them back to 1805 where they find Napoleon Bonaparte leading his forces against Austria.
-As Rufus, Bill and Ted return to the present, Napoleon is thrown by a cannonball explosion into their wake, and is dragged through the Circuits of Time along with them.
-Rufus explains that time will continue to progress normally for Bill and Ted and that they cannot miss their class presentation the next day; he then departs, leaving the empty time booth for them.
+Rufus shows Bill and Ted how to operate the time booth, taking them back to 1805, where they find Napoleon Bonaparte leading his forces against Austria.
+As Rufus, Bill, and Ted return to the present, Napoleon gets thrown by a cannonball explosion into their wake and gets dragged through the Circuits of Time along with them.
+Rufus explains that time will progress normally for Bill and Ted and that they cannot miss their class presentation the next day; he then departs, leaving the empty time booth for them.
 As they discuss where to go next, they discover Napoleon stuck in a nearby tree, inspiring them to abduct historical figures and take them to the present for their school presentation.
-They leave Napoleon with Ted's younger brother Deacon before they go.
+They leave Napoleon with Ted's younger brother, Deacon, and ask him to take Napoleon out to town before they go.